immutant/immutant.org/tutorials/deploying.md

 ---
-title: Deploying an Application
+title: Deployment
 sequence: 1
-description: "Covers the creation and deployment of a basic application."
+description: "Covers the creation and deployment of a basic application"
 ---

 This tutorial covers creating a basic [Ring] web application and deploying